Breathing Less Header

-What Causes Constipation?
-Low O2 Levels in the Gut
+What is Constipation Causes ?
+Low O2 in the Gut

 Why has chronic constipation become a problem during the last 100 years?
 Do modern people breathe too much?
 This graph shows results of 24 medical studies that measured how much modern normal subjects breathe.
 The small bar on the left is the medical norm (6 liters of air per minute at rest).
 If you click on the graph, you will get references for this graph.